 Google Cloud NAT architecture differs from the traditional NAT proxy solutions.
 Unlike the NAT proxy solutions, there are no NAT proxy instances in the path from instance to destination for Cloud NAT.
-Instead each VM is allocated a globally unique set of NAT IPs and associated port-ranges, which are used by Andromeda, Google's network virtualization stack to perform NAT.
+Instead each instance is allocated a globally unique set of NAT IPs and associated port-ranges, which are used by Andromeda, Google's network virtualization stack to perform NAT.

 Number of NAT ports and connections

-If you using the VM with Google Kubernetes Engine (GKE) containers, the per-VM number of ports is the number of ports available to all containers on that VM.
+If you using the VM instance with Google Kubernetes Engine (GKE) containers, the per-VM number of ports is the number of ports available to all containers on that VM.